miem215/4DoF_Arm_FaultDetection/README.md

 Because the UKF is forced to absorb unmodeled physical disturbances across a coupled kinematic chain, the erratic multi-axis convergence mathematically confirms that a structural degradation has occurred somewhere downstream of Joint 1.

 >[!IMPORTANT]
 >Fault-tolerant control can successfully stabilize the degraded plant, but it fundamentally requires a coupled, real-time estimation layer to function.
 To prevent solver collapse while managing severe compliance, the architecture relies on a 12-state Augmented UKF to continuously track joint stiffness.
 This estimated parameter is fed directly into the NMPC macro-planner, dynamically scaling the controller's objective function to ensure safe operation as the joint softens.
-This coupled UKF-FTC framework proves highly effective at keeping the system alive, and the 12-state UKF's output—which exhibits severe, unphysical multi-axis parameter drift as it absorbs unmodeled disturbances—serves as undeniable evidence that a structural degradation has occurred downstream
+This coupled UKF-FTC framework proves highly effective at keeping the system alive, and the 12-state UKF's output—which exhibits severe, unphysical multi-axis parameter drift as it absorbs unmodeled disturbances—serves as strong evidence that a structural degradation has occurred downstream
 >
 >While the 12-state UKF successfully acts as a safety governor and detects that a systemic anomaly exists, its multi-axis convergence is erratic.
 It proves the system is breaking, but it cannot definitively isolate the localized structural failure to a single joint.
 This fundamental limitation directly motivates the final phase of the investigation: how must the estimation architecture evolve to autonomously isolate and identify the exact location of the fault in real-time?